Sequential Choices, Option Values, and the Returns to Education: Empirical Results

 \paragraph{Compulsory High School Enrollment Policy}

 Another policy we consider next is the introduction of compulsory high school enrollment, which requires all individuals to attend ten years of schooling, i.e., one more year than the Norwegian compulsory schooling reform.
-Figure \ref{Increase to 10 years of compulsory schooling} compares the distributions of final years of schooling in our model between the simulated reform with the nine year of compulsory schooling (`Reform 9') and the compulsory high school enrollment policy (`Reform 10').
-On average, the latter policy increases schooling by yet another 0.5 years and has impacts along the distribution of schooling.
+Appendix Figure \ref{Increase to 10 years of compulsory schooling} compares the distributions of final years of schooling in our model between the simulated reform with the nine year of compulsory schooling (`Reform 9') and the compulsory high school enrollment policy (`Reform 10').
 Interestingly, we again find evidence of strong ``inframarginal'' responses; most individuals that are induced to change their schooling level by the compulsory high school enrollment policy indeed go on to complete a high school degree.
-Overall, the fraction of individuals with at least 12 years of schooling increases from $68\%$ to more than $83\%$.
-Most of these increases come from low-ability individuals who increase their graduation rate from about $40\%$ to $63\%$.
-By contrast, there are negligible changes in the fractions attending only 10 or 11 years of schooling; those induced to attend the 10th year due to the policy have a substantial option value of a high school degree and thus go beyond the new minimum requirement.
+Overall, the fraction of individuals who at least hold a high school degree increases from $82\%$ to more than $95\%$.
+Most of these increases are stem from low- and medium-ability individuals, who increase their high school shares from about $78\%$ to $97\%$ and $52\%$ to $82\%$, respectively.